karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

  * [Native MS Windows port](GSoC_2015_windows)

 ## Extending Shogun
 Note that projects extending Shogun have a lower priority than projects improving Shogun.
+If algorithms related projects will happen, they are likely to be based around improvements rather than adding new ones.

 ### Algorithms
  * [**Fundamental ML: The usual suspects**](GSoC_2016_project_fundamental_usual_suspects)